larina3315/personal-stuff/test.md

 **make-pkgs** is a collection of bash scripts, intended to make the experience of compiling OBK and generating packages for various distros simpler and user-friendly.
 This is made as an user-facing tool, with simple switches for operation.

-**NOTE** : It is **HIGHLY** recommended you have the `toolbox` package installed.
+**NOTE** : It is **HIGHLY** recommended you have [toolbx](https://containertoolbx.org/) installed in your host OS, the `--toolbox` flag only works if you have toolbx installed.

-## The importance of Toolbx containers
+## The importance of toolbx containers

-Toolbx is a user-friendly CLI utility for creating and entering "containers" for various linux distros, similar to Distrobox.
-Toolbx is used in make-pkgs to compile and package OBK for distros other than your own.
+[toolbx](https://containertoolbx.org/) is an user-friendly CLI utility for creating and entering "containers" for various linux distros, similar to Distrobox. toolbx is used in make-pkgs to compile and package OBK for distros other than your own.
-For example, If you are on Debian and you want to generate `.rpm`s specifically for Fedora 37, you can do so.
+For example, If you are on Debian and you want to generate `.rpm`s specifically for Fedora 37.

 ## How to use